Peter Beale: 2013–2015

-2020–2022
+2020–present

 In February 2020, Lauren's uncle Jack Branning (Scott Maslen) reveals to Max that Lauren and Peter have split up and he has been aiding Lauren with money.
-That same month, Peter (now played by Dayle Hudson) returns to Walford after being contacted by his grandmother Kathy Beale (Gillian Taylforth) that his half-brother Bobby (now played by Clay Milner Russell) has been left comatose after being attacked, as a result of islamophobia.
+That same month, Peter (now Dayle Hudson) returns to Walford after being contacted by his grandmother Kathy Beale (Gillian Taylforth) that Bobby (now Clay Milner Russell) has been left comatose after being attacked, as a result of islamophobia.
 Peter has undergone a personality change and struggles to adjust to life in Walford.
-He is hostile towards Ian and Bobby, having never forgiven them for their role in Lucy’s death, but agrees to see them after a talk with Kathy.
-Peter flirts with former girlfriend Lola, much to the annoyance of Lola's boyfriend Jay Brown (Jamie Borthwick).
+He is hostile towards Ian and Bobby, having never forgiven them for their role in Lucy's death, but agrees to see them after a talk with Kathy.
+Peter flirts with former girlfriend Lola, much to the annoyance of Lola's boyfriend, Jay.
 Peter and Lola have sex, but she immediately regrets it and warns Peter that it was a mistake.
 Peter becomes close to Dotty Cotton (Milly Zero) and they almost kiss, but are interrupted by Bobby.
-Peter bonds with Ash Panesar (Gurlaine Kaur Garcha), and also attracts interest from Ash’s mother Suki Panesar (Balvinder Sopal) and they sleep together, unbeknownst to Ash.
-Despite this, Peter and Ash’s friendship blossoms and they start dating when Ash’s relationship with Iqra Ahmed (Priya Davdra) ends.
+Peter bonds with Ash Panesar (Gurlaine Kaur Garcha), and also attracts interest from Ash's mother, Suki Panesar (Balvinder Sopal) and they sleep together, unbeknownst to Ash.
+Despite this, Peter and Ash's friendship blossoms and they start dating when Ash's relationship with Iqra Ahmed (Priya Davdra) ends.
 Peter decides to impress Ash by jogging around the square in a cape, however, he falls and injures himself.
 Ash gives Peter medication, despite not being on duty and having consumed alcohol, leading to her being suspended.
-Their relationship is tested again when Ash’s brother Jags (Amar Adatia) is killed in prison, and Peter fails to support Ash and ignores her.
+Their relationship is tested again when Ash's brother Jags (Amar Adatia) is killed in prison, and Peter fails to support Ash and ignores her.
 He later becomes jealous when he sees Ash with another man.